 Some lenders offer PMI over the life of the loan through something called “lender paid” PMI.
-While this might sound attractive, you’re actually still the one footing the bill for the PMI in this scenario.
-Usually, in order to qualify for lender-paid PMI, you’re taking a higher interest rate than you’d otherwise receive, which can add thousands to your home costs over the next 30 years.
+While this might sound attractive, you’re still the one footing the bill for the PMI in this scenario.
+Usually, to qualify for lender-paid PMI, you’re taking a higher interest rate than you’d otherwise receive, which can add thousands to your home costs over the next 30 years.

 Who is required to have a PMI?